 Others use a meaty veggie as the main dish rather than a veggie burger, like pulled jackfruit, crispy veggie skewers, portobello mushrooms or cauliflower steaks.
 These recipes tend to also be gluten-free, an added bonus for those with food restrictions.
 Add a few sides or appetizers like sweet potatoes, grilled corn on the cob, watermelon and potato salad, and you're all set to have a vegan grilling station at the summer BBQ to rival the hot dogs and steaks.

 Although I wasn't sure how vegan BBQ could possibly come close to the real deal, I was intrigued enough to look up the best vegan-friendly BBQ restaurant in town and try it out.
 My partner, who loves all things BBQ and meat, was my taste-testing assistant, offering a perspective for how realistic each dish was from a true BBQ lover.

-I headed to Homegrown Smoker, the top-rated vegan BBQ spot in Portland, OR.
+I headed to Homegrown Smoker, the top-rated vegan BBQ spot in Portland, OR, which is unfortunately closed now due to Covid-19.
 This beloved restaurant features vegan alternatives to many classic BBQ dishes, like buffalo wings, smoked chicken, shortribs, and smoked beef.
 These veg dishes are all made with plant-based proteins like soy, seitan, and tempe.

 Smoked "Chicken" Burrito